-The following recommendations made in community meetings are relevant to the fire management process throughout the county:
+The following recommendations made in the 2010 community meetings are relevant to the fire management process throughout the county in 2015 and beyond:

-- 1. Work to integrate fire management planning explicitly into the National Forest Management Act mandated planning process on the national forests and across jurisdictional boundaries to allow for landscape scale prioritization and implementation of pre-fire treatments.
-Agencies should also look at areas of concern based on their land use plans. - 2.
-Immediate areas for coordination include: - a.
+- Work to integrate fire management planning explicitly into the National Forest Management Act mandated planning process on the national forests and across jurisdictional boundaries to allow for landscape-scale prioritization and implementation of pre-fire treatments.
+Agencies should also look at areas of concern based on their land use plans. - Immediate areas for coordination include: - a.
 Linking the Six Rivers and Shasta-Trinity National Forests' Road Management Plans to ensure that roads critical for access in case of fire are being maintained.
 Further, encourage cooperation among all jurisdictions along any and all roadsides to reduce fuels; - b.
 Coordinating Six Rivers National Forest and Shasta-Trinity National Forest Fire Management and Trinity Alps Wilderness Management Plans; - c.
-Identify and publicize for each community safety zones in case of catastrophic fire. - d.
-Coordination between fire prevention programs or personnel and land organizations, and local VFDs to address wild fire issues - 3.
-Coordinate with staff on the Lower Trinity Ranger District, Six Rivers NF on fuels reduction treatments.
-Projects should take advantage of topographic features, including ridgeline shaded fuel breaks, especially those with multiple access points. - 4.
-Considerable expense has gone into plantations and which are neglected.
+Identifying and publicizing, for each community, safety zones in case of catastrophic fire; and - d.
+Coordinating between fire prevention programs or personnel and land management organizations, and local VFDs to address wildfire issues. - Coordinate with staff on the Lower Trinity Ranger District, Six Rivers National Forest on fuels reduction treatments.
+Projects should take advantage of topographic features, including ridgeline shaded fuelbreaks, especially those with multiple access points. - Considerable expense has gone into plantations and which are neglected.
 Existing plantations are both important resources and, if untended, fire hazards.
-Consider proactive thinning and fuels reduction of plantations during their period of greatest vulnerability to fire. - 5.
-Encourage the Shasta-Trinity National Forest to keep the water tenders and Fire Fighting equipment at local guard stations such as the Big Bar Guard Station and Hyampom Guard Station. - 6.
-Continue to expand Volunteer Fire Departments capacities throughout the County. - 7.
-Work with Volunteer Fire Departments to increase needed items such as fire protection equipment, community outreach tools, and firefighting water sources (and ensure access). - 8.
-Ensure that the increased amount of fuel resulting from fire, windfall, insect and disease outbreaks, and other events, should be used as a factor to focus priority fuel treatments.
+Consider proactive thinning and fuels reduction of plantations during their period of greatest vulnerability to fire. - Continue to expand Volunteer Fire Departments capacities throughout the county. - Work with Volunteer Fire Departments to increase needed items such as fire protection equipment, community outreach tools, and firefighting water sources (and ensure access). - Ensure that the increased amount of fuel resulting from fire, windfall, insect and disease outbreaks, and other events, should be used as a factor to focus priority fuel treatments.